 Reflection: If you go back and look carefully at the preceding couple of exercises you will notice that deciphering a message enciphered using the first autokey method is equivalent to second method and vice versa.
 In what way does this weaken the cipher?

-3.4 Stirring Things Up
+3.4 Stiring Things Up

+- Falconer's Biography

-- Falconer's Discussion of Permutations - Falconer's Columnar Transposition
+- Falconer's Discussion of Permutations

+- Falconer's Columnar Transposition